petrzivny/symfony-react-skeleton/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
-- [ ] Add Additional Templates w/ Examples
+- [ ] CI: Add linter for helm
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] CI: Add dry deploy to k8 as a test
-- [ ] Multi-language Support
+- [ ] Helm: Add liveness probe
-   - [ ] Chinese
+- [ ] Helm: Add readiness probe
-   - [ ] Spanish
+- [ ] Add static URL as a Live Demo link

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/petrzivny/symfony-react-skeleton/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>